Determination of $K^0_S$ Fragmentation Functions including BESIII Measurements and using Neural Networks: Results and discussion

 A detailed examination of the entries in Table~\ref{tab:datasetsK0s} reveals a consistent fit quality and satisfactory description for each individual dataset.
 It is noteworthy that the incorporation of NNLO corrections results in a reduction of $\chi^2$ per data point for most of the datasets, contributing to a further enhancement of the overall fitting quality indicated by the total $\chi^2$.

 In the following, we compare the theoretical predictions calculated using the \texttt{FF24-}$K^0_S$ FFs with the analyzed experimental data for all the datasets, focusing on NNLO accuracy.
 In Figs.~\ref{fig:data1}, \ref{fig:data2}, and \ref{fig:data3}, we present the predictions for the normalized differential cross section at NNLO accuracy as a function of $z$, compared with the SIA data.
-The upper panels of the figures display the actual cross section, while the bottom parts illustrate the data/theory ratios to ease the comparison of experiment and theory.
+The upper panels of the figures show the actual cross sections from experiment (black points) and theory (red points).
+In the lower panels of Figs.~\ref{fig:data1}-\ref{fig:data3}, the black points show the ratios of data over theory for each dataset, allowing for a better comparison of the central values of our theoretical predictions at NNLO accuracy with experimental data.
+The error bars of the black (red) points are obtained by normalizing the experimental (theoretical) uncertainties to the central values of our theory prediction.